bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 ## How many jobs openings are there for each role?

 I dug around quite a bit trying to find decent data on this...
 I really wish LinkedIn or Indeed would publish a big "job openings dataset", or make it easier to get aggregate counts of postings.
 Alas, that's not the case.
 Additionally, the Bureau of Labor Statistics publishes numbers, but their data is useless for this sort of analysis because the BLS has never heard of a "fullstack developer" or a "devops engineer".
-"Programmer" and "IT guy" is about as specific as they get when it comes to techincal roles.
+"Programmer" and "IT guy" is about as specific as they get when it comes to technical roles.

 So, I ended up using the [JobData API](https://jobdataapi.com/).
 It ingests hundreds of thousands of job postings from around the web, and on [this page](https://jobdataapi.com/titles/) you can see the number of postings during the last 30 days for each job title.
 It's not great for looking at trends over time, but the data seems pretty solid for a November 2025 snapshot.
 Here's a small sample of the data: